-Compression springs and die springs look very alike and perform very similar functions, so, in light of that fact, the obvious questions to ask are ‘what is a compression spring?’, ‘what is a die spring?’ and ‘just what is the difference between the two?’
+Compression springs and die springs look very alike.
+Both are coil springs and perform very similar functions.
+So, in light of that fact, the obvious questions to ask are ‘what is a compression spring?’, ‘what is a die spring?’ and ‘just what is the difference between the two?’

-Helical compression springs are the most common and most instantly recognisable springs of all, and in basic terms they are designed to resist compressive forces.
+Helical compression springs are the most common and most instantly recognisable springs of all.
+In basic terms, they are designed to resist compressive forces.
 As an ‘elastic’ coil, compression springs shorten in length when under pressure, and store mechanical energy within their form whilst they are under this stress.
 Because they can be manufactured in various shapes, sizes and with different ends or wire types, they can find themselves in a wide range of applications, including valves and electrical switches.

-Die springs are sometimes referred to as ‘high force compression springs’, and that really goes a long way towards describing how the two products differ.
-They excel even when under significant environmental stress, and they usually use rectangular wire (as opposed to the round wire used in most ‘traditional’ compression springs.
-Die springs are used when higher loads need to be taken, or when higher temperatures need to be withstood, and in terms of load bearing they typically out-perform a compression spring by around 30%.
+Die springs are sometimes referred to as ‘high force compression springs’ or ‘heavy duty compression springs’, and that really goes a long way towards describing how the two products differ.
+They excel even when under significant environmental stress, and they usually use rectangular wire (as opposed to the round wire used in most ‘traditional’ compression springs).
+Die springs are used when extra heavy loads need to be taken, or when higher temperatures need to be withstood, and in terms of their load range they typically outperform a compression spring by around 30%.

 Similar, But Different